kmaninis/Scribble-OSVOS/README.md

 # Scribble-OSVOS

-This repository contains a baseline for the interactive track of the [DAVIS Challenge on Video Object Segmentation Wokshop](http://davischallenge.org/challenge2019/index.html) held in CVPR 2018.
+This repository contains a baseline for the interactive track of the [DAVIS Challenge on Video Object Segmentation Wokshop](http://davischallenge.org/challenge2019/index.html) held in CVPR 2018 and CVPR 2019, and is provided to familiarize with the DAVIS interactive track.

 This PyTorch code is based on the original [OSVOS-Pytorch](https://github.com/kmaninis/OSVOS-PyTorch) implementation.
-It adapts the orignal [OSVOS](http://vision.ee.ethz.ch/~cvlsegmentation/osvos) to train only on scribbles instead of the full mask.
+It adapts [OSVOS](http://vision.ee.ethz.ch/~cvlsegmentation/osvos) to train only on scribbles instead of the full mask.

 ### Installation: